Pedestrian Car Accidents: Could the Pedestrian Be at Fault?

 Car accidents involving pedestrians tend to end with a disparity of damage—significant injuries to the pedestrian coupled with little or no damage to the vehicle and no injuries to its occupants.
 Pedestrians are certainly in a vulnerable position on the road.
 But that doesn't mean fault for a car-pedestrian accident is always clear-cut:

-• Both pedestrians and drivers must act with reasonable care on the roads and highways, and failure to meet the appropriate "duty of care" can amount to negligence.
+• Both pedestrians and drivers must act with reasonable care on the roads and highways, and failure to act in line with this "duty of care" can amount to negligence.

-• Contrary to the popular adage "pedestrians always have the right of way," a pedestrian can share some amount of legal fault for an accident.
+• Contrary to the popular adage "pedestrians always have the right of way," a pedestrian can share fault for an accident, especially if they were "jaywalking" or disobeying a traffic signal at the time of the accident.

-• State personal injury law rules on "shared fault" can affect how much compensation an injured pedestrian can receive if they're partly to blame for the accident.
+• State-specific rules on "shared fault" can affect how much compensation an injured pedestrian can receive if they're partly to blame for the accident.

 How to Determine Fault In a Pedestrian Accident Case

-Certainly, there are accident scenarios in which a vehicle driver is clearly at fault for hitting a pedestrian.
+There are plenty of traffic accident scenarios in which a vehicle driver is clearly at fault for hitting a pedestrian.
 Running a stoplight, failing to stop at a designated crosswalk, and making a right turn on a red light in front of a crossing pedestrian are just a few common examples.

 So, how to sort it all out from a legal standpoint?
 As with most other personal injury claims, the law of negligence determines fault in accidents between vehicles and pedestrians.